cheachwood/cheachwood/README.md

 - 👋 Hi, I’m @cheachwood
-- 👀 I’m interested in Docker
+- 👀 I’m interested in Web3
-- 🌱 I’m currently learning Docker, Gitlab CI/CD
+- 🌱 I’m currently learning Web3, the concepts of the blockchain, smart contracts, ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web3
-- 📫 How to reach me ...
+- 📫 You can reach me à cheachwood@gmail.com

 <!---
 cheachwood/cheachwood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.